 2. Understand and Actively Track Relevant Provisions

-Provisions for each company will vary based on factors such as industry, relationship type and contract type.
+Provisions for each company will vary based on factors such as industry, relationship type, and contract type.
 Force majeure, which provides for instances where an unforeseen circumstance prevents an organization from fulfilling its contractual obligations, could be particularly relevant.

 3. Determine The Applicability and Enforceability of Obligation Clauses

 Clauses relating to the inability of an organization to meet its contractual obligations should be considered in the context of COVID-19.
-This could include review in relation to governing law and identification of any notice requirements which will need to be carefully followed.
+This could include a review in relation to governing law and identification of any notice requirements which will need to be carefully followed.